GabriFila/app-sagra-pesto/README.md

 App
 - material UI theme builder
 - CSS Baseline
-- appbar
+- AppBar
 - router with all PrivateRoute for pages except for login
 - state = {isLoggedIn, roles: string[]}
 - in useEffect setup onetime listener for firebase.auth() to change state

-Appbar
+AppBar
 - on logout redirect to login page
 - if userLoggedIn show name, role, logout button
 - if user role is 'smazzo' show also search button and pending orders
-- if user role is 'cassa' show also cerca
+- if user role is 'cassa' show also search button

 PendingOrders
 - setup firebase snapshot on orders Collection where state='pending'
+- state = orders where state='pending'
-- render if there are more
+- if there are more than 1 order show attention sign
+- could signal if an order is waiting for too long
-- a div containing the id of each order
+- display id of each order

 MenuDrawer
 - contains links to possible pages for user